 The day you flip back to Free, several Premium-only features disappear.
 Knowing the list ahead of time prevents a surprise on a busy fulfillment day.

-The up-to-20% catalog discount goes away.
-Every SKU in your catalog reverts to standard pricing.
-A Bella+Canvas 3001 t-shirt that was costing you ~$8.40 with Premium goes back to ~$10.50.
-Your per-order margin shrinks accordingly — and if you priced your retail to assume Premium pricing, your effective margin can flip to break-even or negative.
+The catalog discount goes away.
+The Premium plan provides up to a 20% discount on product base costs.
+Every SKU in your catalog reverts to standard pricing the moment Premium ends.
+If you priced your retail to assume Premium pricing, your effective margin can flip to break-even or negative.

-The expanded store limit drops from 10 connected stores back to 5.
-If you currently have 7 stores connected, the oldest 5 stay active and the newer 2 get disconnected on the cancellation date.
+The expanded store limit drops back to the Free tier cap.
+If you currently have more stores connected than the Free plan allows, the oldest connections stay active and the newer ones get disconnected on the cancellation date.

 Printify Connect, the customer-facing tracking and reorder tool, is no longer available.
 Buyers who were tracking orders through it will see a notice when they try to access their tracking link.